Demo-Simple-Analytyic-Platform/meta-data-model/.attachments/tutorials/1-Ingestions/4-Transactions-of-Trade-Account.md

 # Ingestion of ***Transactions of Trade Account*** (Azure Blob Storage - Excel) [Back to readme](../../../README.md#tutorials-ingestions)

-This tutorial will help you design an `ingestion`-dataset which will incremental load `transactions` from  [Azure Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview, thge data will come from a ` blob`-container and has `transaction` information storeed in excel fromat.
+This tutorial will help you design an `ingestion`-dataset which will full load `transactions` from  [Azure Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview), thge data will come from a ` blob`-container and has `transaction` information storeed in excel fromat.
 The turorial will be making use of the following languages, Technologies and Tooling.
 Assumtions are made that the reader is familair and has some experience with the below mentioned *Languages*, *Technologies* and *Tooling*.
 Next to this, the tutorial will assume you have access to `Azure Blob Container` via the `Accesskey` (Security wish this accesskey should be rotate on a perioding basis).

 **Languages:**